1984 United States presidential election in Louisiana

 The 1984 United States presidential election in Louisiana took place on November 6, 1984.
 All 50 states and the District of Columbia, were part of the 1984 United States presidential election.
 State voters chose ten electors to the Electoral College, which selected the president and vice president of the United States.
 Louisiana was won by incumbent United States President Ronald Reagan of California, who was running against former Vice President Walter Mondale of Minnesota.
 Reagan ran for a second time with former C.I.A.
 Director George H. W. Bush of Texas, and Mondale ran with Representative Geraldine Ferraro of New York, the first major female candidate for the vice presidency.

-The presidential election of 1984 was a very partisan election for Louisiana, with just under 99 percent of the electorate voting only for either the Democratic or Republican parties, though eight parties appeared on the ballot.
-All but two parishes gave either Mondale or Reagan a majority; East Feliciana gave Reagan a narrow plurality, and Madison Parish gave Mondale a narrow plurality.
-Of Louisiana's 64 parishes, a vast majority (53) gave Reagan a majority; nine gave Mondale a majority.
-Mondale's best showing was in Orleans Parish, the state's largest parish, where he got 57.9% of the vote; Reagan's was in thinly-populated LaSalle Parish, where he got 78.8% of the vote.
-However, Reagan exceeded 70% in eight parishes (including the highly populated New Orleans suburb of Jefferson Parish and the moderately populated New Orleans suburb of St Tammany Parish).
-This was the first election since 1944 in which Louisiana supported the same party as it did in the previous election.